Responsible Fatherhood Programming for Enhancing Parenting Skills

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the treatment Responsible Fatherhood Programming for enhancing parenting skills?
+What evidence suggests that Responsible Fatherhood Programming is effective for enhancing parenting skills?

 The FELLAS project is for fathers living in Essex County, New Jersey who have at least one child under the age of 24.
 It aims to help them engage better with their children, improve their economic situation, and strengthen relationship skills.